Vickysug/Bootstrap-Portfolio/README.md

     - A Navigation bar

     - A navigation menu at the top.
-Feel free to use the navbar code provided in Bootstrap's documentation, or create your own navbar by applying the correct Bootstrap classes to your HTML.
+I could use the navbar code provided in Bootstrap's documentation, or create my own navbar by applying the correct Bootstrap classes to your HTML.

-      - Include links that are applicable to your portfolio.
+      - Include links that are applicable to my  portfolio.

         - Links should navigate to the appropriate sections

     - A hero section

-        - A jumbotron featuring my picture, your myname, and any other information I might like to include.
+        - A jumbotron featuring my picture, my name, and any other information I might like to include.

     - A work section